juji/PHP-image-service/README.md

 PHP Image Service
 =================

-Is a PHP server for serving and resizing images on the fly.<br />
+Is a PHP image server with image processing capabilities on the fly:
+1. resizing images on the fly.
+2. cropping images on the fly.
-It also adds filtering capabilities like instagram.
+3. filtering capabilities like instagram.

 <br />
 Filtering algo by [marchibbins](https://github.com/marchibbins)<br />